 How Does the Cox Triple Play Bundle Compare to Others?

 Compared to other triple play bundles on the market, Cox finishes somewhere in the middle.
-It doesn’t quite measure up to fiber options such as Verizon Fios, but stands up respectably against cable options such as Spectrum.
+In our opinion it doesn’t quite measure up to 100% fiber options such as Verizon Fios, but stands up respectably against cable options such as Spectrum.

 For the amount of channels you get with it, it possesses an average price.
 However, it should be noted that there are other bundles which offer more channels at the same price.
 Of course, many of these bundles will not be offered in your area.
 Make sure to weigh all of the bundles against each other.